stephengacheru/usehover.github.io/new/buy-button.md

 {% highlight java %}
 buyButton.setBuyParameters(
 	new HoverParameters.Builder(activtyInstance)
 		.request("send", "100", "Ksh", "+254 55 555 5555")
 		.from(8)
 		.build());
 {% endhighlight %}

 See [Create a Transaction](http://docs.usehover.com/new/transactions/) for details about the parameters.
-The action specified for the buy button must be an action that sends money (Otherwise, it wouldn't be a Buy button!).
+The action specified for the buy button must be an action that sends money (Otherwise it wouldn't be a Buy button!).

 ## Specify Callbacks